PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 - open roles
 - complete list of PRs included

-Before merging and distributing the release post, check with Tim that the new version has been released and Docker images have been built and published.
+Before merging and distributing the release post, check with Tim that the new version has been released.